-Inclusion Resolution: 10 Ways To Include A Child With Special Needs In 2013
+Inclusion Resolution: 10 Ways To Include A Child With Special Needs

 Many people are considering their personal goals or resolutions for the new year.
 For families of children with special needs, inclusion in the wider community is usually on that list of goals.

 Here’s a list of 10 ways to include a child with special needs in the new year.

 10. Fulfill sensory needs at all group activities